SitecoreNA/Sitecore-CDP-Scripts/Experiences/Web/readme.md

 # **Slide out guest data bar:**

 This demo bar let's you see details about the ongoing session without needing to go into the CDP UI.

 ![Screenshot of slide out demo bar](https://i.ibb.co/rGtr0H5/thumbnail-image003-2.png "slide out demo bar")

-# **How to "install" a demo bar**
-Copy and paste the provided code for the demo bar into a Sitecore Web Experience.

-Then either "preview" or set the Experience live.

-***Add Page Targeting if you are using a shared enviorment.***